Welcome to Lethbridge College!

 More information is available at:

 All tuition and related fees must be paid by the last day of the Add/Drop period each term.
+This date for the 2017 winter term (January to April) is Jan.
+16, 2017.

 Funded/sponsored students must provide Financial Services (CE2310) a copy of funding approval from your provider prior to the deadline to remain registered.